hanselz-source/AWS-Cloud-Detection-Lab/README.md

 Five detections cover initial access, execution, persistence, privilege escalation, and defense evasion.

-All five convert to Splunk SPL.
-Three convert to Sentinel KQL.
-The other two are marked broken in their `rule.yml`, because Sentinel stores nested CloudTrail objects as single string columns and neither rule can reach inside one without a comparison Sigma has no syntax for.
+All five currently convert to Splunk SPL and Sentinel Kusto Query Language (KQL).
+Pipelines are required for both languages.

 ## Roadmap

-- A decision on how the two Sentinel-blocked rules express their nested field comparisons
-- Detonation artifacts kept per detection, so every rule can run against real events
+- Detonation logs kept per detection, so every rule can run against real events
 - A write-up per detection: the technique, the CloudTrail evidence it leaves, and tuning notes
 - An ATT&CK Navigator coverage layer built from the rule set
-- CI that checks every rule against the Sigma schema on push
 - More Stratus techniques, starting with the tactics not yet covered

 ## Workflow